gitpod-io/retired-gatsby-website/src/blog/status-page.md

 ## Hello Statusfy

 Enter [Statusfy](https://statusfy.co/), an Open Source status page system that can render the status page statically or dynamically from Markdown files.
-It sports a wide range of deployment options, including pushing the statically generated files to a [GCP bucket](https://cloud.google.com/storage/docs/key-terms#buckets).
+It supports a wide range of deployment options, including pushing the statically generated files to a [GCP bucket](https://cloud.google.com/storage/docs/key-terms#buckets).

 ![gitpod-status repository in Gitpod](https://cdn-images-1.medium.com/max/7088/1*8yRrsPnasOhAbZ9CbsTTIg.png)